BigScary/GriefPrevention/README.md

 # GriefPrevention - The self-service anti-griefing Bukkit plugin for Minecraft servers since 2011.

 Stop responding to grief and prevent it instead.
-Grief Prevention will solve your grief problems without a roster of trained administrators, without 10 different anti-grief plugins, and without disabling any standard game features.
+GriefPrevention stops grief before it starts automatically without any effort from administrators, and with very little (self service) effort from players.
 Because Grief Prevention teaches players for you, you won't have to publish a training manual or tutorial for players, or add explanatory signs to your world.

-Grief Prevention stops grief before it starts automatically without any effort from administrators, and with very little (self service) effort from players.
-Solve all your grief problems with a single anti grief download, no database, and (for most servers) no configuration customization.

 ## Downloads

 - [Downloads](https://dev.bukkit.org/projects/grief-prevention/files)
 - [Release Notes](https://github.com/TechFortress/GriefPrevention/releases)

+## Documentation for Commands, Permissions, Configuration, FAQ, etc.

+- **[Documentation (The Manual)](https://docs.griefprevention.com)** - Reference for commands, permissions, configurations, answers to common questions, etc.

 ## Help+Support

-- **[Documentation (The Manual)](https://docs.griefprevention.com)** - Where you'll find answers to common questions and information on (nearly) everything about GriefPrevention such as its range of commands and permissions, configuration parameters, etc.
 - [Issue Tracker](https://github.com/TechFortress/GriefPrevention/issues) - The place to file bug reports
 - [Discussions](https://github.com/TechFortress/GriefPrevention/discussions) - The place to ask questions and suggest ideas/features